-Ensure that you have prepared the skin with a new alcohol wipe.
-Pick up the Patch from the tray by the Blue Cap, and place into the Inserter in either direction.
+1. Ensure that you have prepared the skin with a new alcohol wipe.
+Remove Patch from tray and place Patch into the Inserter as shown with the red cap facing down.
+The blue cap can face either direction.
+Do not hold by either the red or blue cap.

-- While holding the Inserter with both hands use your thumbs to push down on both the Blue Cap and the Patch as shown until a click is heard. - A cylinder pops out on the other side.
+While holding the Inserter with both hands, use your thumbs to push down the Patch until a click is heard.

+A cylinder pops out on the other side.
 The Patch is now locked in the springloaded position.

 CAUTION: The Inserter is now spring loaded.
-Do Not unlock and press the Green Button until the Inserter is positioned properly against your prepared site.
+Do Not unlock and press the green button until the Inserter is positioned properly against your prepared site.

-WARNING: You will now expose the Introducer Needle.
+WARNING: You will now expose the introducer needle.